 While the dragon scales can be a bit confusing when you examine it, you want to choose a fruit with smooth skin that is relatively even colored.
 When it starts to get overripe, the skin will start to get blotchy looking, so pass these by.

 For texture, you want something that is similar to a fresh mango – it gives slightly under your thumb when you press gently, but it doesn’t feel smushy.
-If it’s firm, it will need a few days to become ripe before eating.
+If it’s firm, it may need a few days to become riper before eating.
+But even then, dragon fruit doesn’t actually do much ripening after being picked, so you really want one with lots of red (or yellow) and just a little green on the scales.

 When you get your fruit home, store it as you would other fruits – on the counter.
 It will stay fresh there for a few days (longer if it was a bit under-ripe when you bought it), but if you need to store it beyond a few days, put it in a plastic bag in the fridge.

-While the plastic bag might seem unusual, this mils flavored fruit tends to absorb other flavors, especially in the fridge.
+While the plastic bag might seem unusual, this mild flavored fruit tends to absorb other flavors, especially in the fridge.
 To keep things from getting funky, go for the bag.

 At first, it might seem a little confusing to figure out how to cut Dragon Fruit, but simply cut it in half and just for a moment, appreciate the stunning contrast between the color of the skin and the flesh that almost seems to glow.

-Like an avocado, you can use a spoon to run around the outside of the skin to scoop out the flesh in one piece.
+Like an avocado, you can use a spoon to run around the inside of the skin and scoop out the flesh in one piece.
 You can then chop it into cubes or slices, whatever looks good to you.
 While the skin is inedible, some people like to put the fruit back into the skin after chopping to show off that stunning contrast of colors.

 I won’t tell if you just eat it right out of the skin with a spoon.